DanielDaCosta/dwh-redshift/README.md

 # Datawarehouse Redshift
-ETL pipeline for a DWH hosted on Redshift
+ETL pipeline for a datawarehouse (DWH) hosted on Redshift

 # Files